OpenEvalProject/evals/manuscripts/elife-60513/v3/manuscript.md

 **Figure 4.:** (a) 3D reconstruction (upper, side view) and cartoon representation (lower, top view) of the apo, bridged uniplex with each protein component individually colored.
 Red line marks the dimerization interface between two MCU/EMRE subcomplexes. (b) 3D reconstruction (upper, side view) and cartoon representation (lower, top view) of the apo, bridged uniplex with competing binding of MICU1-MICU2 that blocks the pore.
 We were only able to model the MICU1 subunit (labeled as MICU1’) of the MICU1-MICU2 dimer that blocks the MCU-EMRE subcomplex on the right side.
 Note that the bridging MICU1-MICU2 tetramer is tilted to the side of the MCU-EMRE subcomplexes.

-## Ca2+-dependent conformational change at MICU1-MICU2
+### Ca2+-dependent conformational change at MICU1-MICU2

 Comparison of uniplex structures with or without Ca2+ reveals that the Ca2+-induced conformational changes mainly occur within the MICU1-MICU2 dimer.
 The structural changes within individual MICU1 or MICU2 subunit are quite subtle with the most noticeable difference observed at the EF-1 motif where the two helices (α6 as the E1 helix and α7 as the F1 helix in both MICU1 and MICU2) are relatively parallel in the apo state but swing apart and become more perpendicular to each other in the Ca2+-bound state (Figure 5a).
 As the EF-1 motifs from both MICU1 and MICU2 are directly involved in their face-to-face dimerization by forming hydrophobic interactions with the EF-3 motifs (α13 as the E3 helix and α14 as the F3 helix in both MICU1 and MICU2) from their respective partners, the conformational change at EF-1 results in a rearrangement of the hydrophobic contacts at the dimerization interface.
 Consequently, MICU1 and MICU2 form a more compact dimer in the Ca2+-bound state and their relative position also differs from that of the apo dimer (Figure 5b).

 ![Figure 5.](https://cdn.elifesciences.org/articles/60513/elife-60513-fig5-v3.jpg)

-**Figure 5.:** 2+-bound states.(a) Superimposition of individual MICU1 (left) or MICU2 (right) subunit structures between the apo (grey) and the Ca2+-bound (MICU1 in green and MICU2 in blue) states.
+**Figure 5.:** (a) Superimposition of individual MICU1 (left) or MICU2 (right) subunit structures between the apo (grey) and the Ca2+-bound (MICU1 in green and MICU2 in blue) states.
 EF-1 and EF-3 motifs of MICU1 and MICU2 in Ca2+-bound states are colored red. (b) Structural comparison of the MICU1-MICU2 heterodimer in the apo (upper) and Ca2+-bound (lower) states with the inter-subunit contact sites circled.
 Grey dashed lines mark the inter-subunit distances between the Ca atoms (red spheres) of MICU1’s Met442 and MICU2’s His396 (d1) and between the Ca atoms of MICU1’s Val318 and MICU2’s Gly274 (d2).
 Right panels show the inter-subunit packing between EF-1 and EF-3 at each contact site in the absence (upper two) and presence (lower two) of Ca2+. (c) Left, structure of the blocked MCU-EMRE channel pore by a MICU1-MICU2 dimer in the apo state.
 Right, hypothetical model of the channel pore being blocked by the Ca2+-bound MICU1-MICU2 dimer.
 The model is generated by superimposing the MICU1 subunit of the Ca2+-bound MICU1-MICU2 dimer onto the MICU1 of the apo, blocked uniplex.

 The change in the relative position between MICU1 and MICU2 provides a plausible structural explanation for the destabilization of channel blocking by MICU1-MICU2 upon Ca2+ binding.
 If we allow the Ca2+-bound MICU1-MICU2 dimer to make the same blocking interactions with MCU-EMRE as the apo dimer – by superimposing its MICU1 subunit onto the MICU1 of the apo blocked uniplex – then the MICU2 subunit would be positioned much closer to the membrane surface and its α11 helix would directly clash with the C-helix of MICU1 or the membrane surface (Figure 5c).
 This steric interference implies that the Ca2+-induced change at the interfacial contact between MICU1 and MICU2, and the ensuing movement of MICU2 relative to MICU1, would destabilize the blocking interaction between MICU1 and MCU-EMRE and thus prevent the MICU1-MICU2 dimer from blocking the channel.